DHTMLX/scheduler-docs/data/api/scheduler_date_format_config.md

 date_format
 =============

+@short:
-@short:sets the date format that is used to parse data from the data set
+sets the date format that is used to parse data from a data set and to send dates back to the server

 @type:string
 @example:
-scheduler.config.date_format = "%m/%d/%Y %H:%i";
+scheduler.config.date_format = "%Y-%m-%d %H:%i";
 ...
-scheduler.init('scheduler_here',new Date(2010,0,10),"week");
+scheduler.init('scheduler_here',new Date(2019,0,10),"week");
-scheduler.load("./data/events.xml");
+scheduler.load("/data/events");

 @template:api_config
 @descr:
+This config value is used to generate api/scheduler_parse_date_template.md and api/scheduler_format_date_template.md template functions.
+If you want to use a custom format, you can either change this config, or redefine **parse_date** and **format_date** templates directly.

 @default:"%Y-%m-%d %H:%i"
 @related: